Jens Meiert

 Website Optimization Measures, Part II

-Now that we talked about blog clean-ups, structure and element revisions as well as search engine verification in part I, here are some additional suggestions, small measures for improvement consisting of .htaccess stuff, SEO, and consistency checks.
+Now that we talked about blog cleanups, structure and element revisions as well as search engine verification in part I, here are some additional suggestions, small options for improvement consisting of .htaccess stuff, SEO, and consistency checks.

-Finally, that should have been quite a few specific refactoring measures.
-I hope you enjoyed it anyway – I might write about other optimization efforts soon again, there still are many things to improve.
+That should have been a few more refactoring measures.
+I hope you enjoyed them—I might write about other optimization efforts again soon for there still are many things to improve.
 Of course.

 1. On February 18, 2008, 6:17 CET, Lazar said: